malekascha/turo-coding-exercise/README.md

 ```
 node app.js < PATHTOFILE
 ```
+All commands must be separated by a newline character.
 #Comments

+Please note: If you are on Windows, and are using a command line runner such as cygwin or git bash, you may be unable to give text files containing commands to the program.

 The database only exists for as long as the program is running.
 As soon as an END command is received, the program terminates and all data is lost.

 The database was implemented as a Javascript object.
 This allowed most operations to be done at O(1) time complexity.

 Database transactions were implemented using the prototypal inheritance properties of Javascript.
 Every new transaction creates an object whose prototype is the database object.
 This allows for minimal memory use when utilizing a transaction, because none of the database is copied.